CLASSIFICATION AND DESIGN CRITERIA

 3

-None expected (no permanent structure for human habitation)Minimal (undeveloped or occasional structures with no significant effect on public inconvenience)
+None expected (no permanent structures for human habitation or employment.)Minimal damage to private or public property and no significant public inconvenience.

 Authority